Markvdhoven/PowerliftProject/PROCESS.md

 # day 13
 Today I made a menu bar, here you can select other pages such as the home page and contact page.

+# day 14
+Today I finished the home page and the contact page.
+I also made some small changes the the visualisations, such as a different hoovering style.